Tutorial: Create custom analytics rules to detect threats

 In the General tab, provide a unique Name and a Description.
 In the Tactics field, you can choose from among categories of attacks by which to classify the rule.
 Set the alert Severity as necessary.
 When you create the rule, its Status is Enabled by default, which means it will run immediately after you finish creating it.
 If you don’t want it to run immediately, select Disabled, and the rule will be added to your Active rules tab and you can enable it from there when you need it.

 In the Set rule logic tab, you can either write a query directly in the Rule query field, or create the query in Log Analytics, and then copy and paste it there.
+Queries are written in Kusto Query Language (KQL).
+Learn more about KQL concepts and queries, and see this handy quick reference guide.

 Here's a sample query that would alert you when an anomalous number of resources is created in Azure Activity.